visika/tesi-magistrale/thesis.typ

 //   caption: "Convergence of the large model with dispersion with respect to fmax",
 // )

-Adding the dispersion correction to the models in this step produces insignificant differences in the results, so their graphs are omitted for brevity.
+Adding the dispersion correction to the models in this step produces negligible differences in the results, so their graphs are omitted for brevity.

 ==== MACE-ICE13-1